Skip to main content

 When you create a workspace, Whim:

 • Generates a unique slug for your workspace URL (e.g., my-repo).
-If the slug is taken within your team, a numeric suffix is appended automatically.
+If the slug is taken, a numeric suffix is appended.

-• Links your repositories and triggers an initial Git mirror sync so the codebase is available for tasks.
+• Links your repositories and triggers an initial Git mirror sync.

-• Sets up defaults — the workspace inherits your team’s default AI provider and model settings, which you can customize in Workspace Settings.
+• Sets up defaults — the workspace inherits your team’s default AI provider and model settings, which you can customize in Settings and Environment.

 Next steps